TronRin/Sevens-Arena-D3ModKit/.github/README.md

   - Enable Common Controls theme engine for the tools.
   - D3XP And Game dlls are in one folder.
   - WIP Template base for TC Games.
+  - Update The Sys Console to use different colors and font.
+  - Restored Footsteps sounds by using Prey 06 Code.
+  - Set gui_mediumFontLimit and gui_smallFontLimit to "0"
+  - Added Missing Material Editor models.
+  - Added .guide Support from Quake 4.
+  - Refactored MFC Tools

 See [Changelog](./CHANGELOG.md) for the original dhewn3 changelog.